Mark E. Smith.

 "Always different, always the same"

-The Fall are a Post-Punk
+The Fall are a 'country and northern' Post-Punk

 band from Manchester, England.
 The favorite band of legendary BBC